 "Governmental Authority" shall mean any federal, state, local or other governmental, regulatory or administrative agency, court, commission, department, board, or other governmental subdivision, legislature, rulemaking board, tribunal, or other governmental authority having jurisdiction over the Parties, their respective facilities, or the respective services they provide, and exercising or entitled to exercise any administrative, executive, police, or taxing authority or power; provided, however, that such term does not include the Interconnection Customer, CAISO, or Participating TO, or any Affiliate thereof.

 “Independent Study Process” or “ISP” shall mean the procedure for evaluating an Interconnection Request for a Generating Facility independently of the process applicable to a Generating Facility assigned to a Queue Cluster or the Fast Track Process.

+LDNU means Local Delivery Network Upgrades.

+“Local Delivery Network Upgrades” shall mean those Delivery Network Upgrades identified through Interconnection Studies which are specific to the Generating Facility.

 "Party" or "Parties" shall mean the CAISO, Participating TO(s), Interconnection Customer or the applicable combination of the above.

+"Phased Generating Facility” shall mean a Generating Facility that is structured to be completed and to achieve Commercial Operation in two or more successive phases that are specified in a GIA, such that each phase comprises a portion of the total megawatt generation capacity of the entire Generating Facility.

+RNU means Reliability Network Upgrades.

-"Reasonable Efforts" shall mean, with respect to an action required to be attempted or taken by a Party under the Generator Interconnection Procedures, efforts that are timely and consistent with Good Utility Practice and are otherwise substantially equivalent to those a Party would use to protect its own interests.
+"Reasonable Efforts" shall mean, with respect to an action required to be attempted or taken by a Party under the GITAP, efforts that are timely and consistent with Good Utility Practice and are otherwise substantially equivalent to those a Party would use to protect its own interests.

-"Roles and Responsibilities Agreement" shall mean the Agreement for the Allocation of Responsibilities with Regard to Generator Interconnection Procedures and Interconnection Study Agreements, a pro forma version of which is attached to this GIP.
+“Roles and Responsibilities Agreement" shall mean the Agreement for the Allocation of Responsibilities with Regard to Generator Interconnection Procedures and Interconnection Study Agreements, a pro forma version of which is attached to this GITAP.

+TPD means TP Deliverability

+“TP Deliverability” shall mean the capability of the CAISO Controlled Grid as modified by transmission upgrades and additions identified the annual Transmission Plan to provide deliverability to the aggregate of Load for generating capacity in a geographic or electrical area of the CAISO Controlled Grid.

 Section 2 Scope And Application

 2.1 Application Of Generator Interconnection Procedures

-Sections 2 through 13 of this GIP apply to processing an Interconnection Request pertaining to a Generating Facility that is either: (i) assigned to a Queue Cluster, (ii) included in the Independent Study Process, or (iii) included in the Fast Track Process, pursuant to the terms of this CAISO Tariff for the performance of its Interconnection Studies.
-Appendix 2 of this GIP sets forth exceptions to the provisions of this GIP that apply to processing an Interconnection Request pertaining to a Generating Facility that meets the criteria set forth in GIP Appendix 2.
+Sections 2 through 14 apply to processing an Interconnection Request pertaining to a Generating Facility that is either: (i) assigned to Queue Clusters 5 and subsequent Queue Clusters, or (ii) included in the Independent Study Process, or (iii) included in the Fast Track Process, after [effective date] pursuant to the terms of this CAISO Tariff for the performance of its Interconnection Studies.

 2.2 Comparability

-The CAISO shall receive, process, and analyze Interconnection Requests in a timely manner as set forth in this GIP.
-The CAISO will use the same Reasonable Efforts in processing and analyzing Interconnection Requests from all Interconnection Customers as set forth in this GIP, whether the Generating Facilities are owned by a Participating TO, its subsidiaries, or Affiliates or others.
+The CAISO shall receive, process, and analyze Interconnection Requests in a timely manner as set forth in this GITAP.
+The CAISO will use the same Reasonable Efforts in processing and analyzing Interconnection Requests from all Interconnection Customers as set forth in this GITAP, whether the Generating Facilities are owned by a Participating TO, its subsidiaries, or Affiliates or others.

 2.3 Interconnection Base Case Data